How to select a web framework

 - Productivity: Productivity is a measure of how quickly you can create new features once you are familiar with the framework, and includes both the effort to write and maintain code (since you can’t write new features while old ones are broken).
 Many of the factors affecting productivity are similar to those for “Effort to learn” — e.g. documentation, community, programming experience, etc. — other factors include:

-- Batteries included vs. get it yourself: Some web frameworks include tools/libraries that address every problem their developers can think “by default”, while more lightweight frameworks expect web developers to pick and choose solution to problems from separate libraries (Django is an example of the former, while Flask is an example of a very light-weight framework).
-Frameworks that include everything are often easier to get started with because you already have everything you need, and the chances are that it is well integrated and well documented.
-However if a smaller framework has everything you (will ever) need then it can run in more constrained environments and will have a smaller and easier subset of things to learn.
+- Batteries included vs. get it yourself: Some web frameworks include tools/libraries that address every problem their developers can think of “by default”, while more lightweight frameworks expect web developers to pick and choose solutions to problems from separate libraries (Django is an example of the former, while Flask is an example of a very light-weight framework).
+Frameworks that include everything are often easier to get started with because you already have everything you need, and the chances are that it is well-integrated and well-documented.
+However, if a smaller framework has everything you (will ever) need then it can run in more constrained environments and will have a smaller and easier subset of things to learn.

 - Whether or not the framework encourages good development practices: For example, a framework that encourages a Model-View-Controller architecture to separate code into logical functions will result in more maintainable code than one that has no expectations on developers.
 Similarly, framework design can have a large impact on how easy it is to test and re-use code.

 - Caching support: As your website becomes more successful then you may find that it can no longer cope with the number of requests it is receiving as users access it.
 At this point, you may consider adding support for caching.
 Caching is an optimization where you store all or part of a web request so that it does not have to be recalculated on subsequent requests.
 Returning a cached request is much faster than calculating one in the first place.
 Caching can be implemented in your code or in the server (see reverse proxy).
 Web frameworks will have different levels of support for defining what content can be cached.